PacktPublishing/Node.js-Design-Patterns-Third-Edition/05-asynchronous-control-flow-patterns-with-promises-and-async-await/11-asyncawait-web-spider-v4/README.md

-# 05-promises-web-spider-v4
+# 11-asyncawait-web-spider-v4

-Web spider example to demostrate limited parallel asynchronous execution with Promises
+Web spider example to demostrate limited parallel asynchronous execution with async/await and the consumer-producer pattern

 ## Run